lukecq1231/nli/Readme.md

 The code is modified from [GitHub - nyu-dl/dl4mt-tutorial](https://github.com/nyu-dl/dl4mt-tutorial/).

-The code for tree-LSTM version will be release soon.
+The code for tree-LSTM version will be released soon.

 ## Dependencies
 To run it perfectly, you will need: